tatsuya/effective-java/chapter-4.md

 ## Item 21: Use function objects to represent strategies

 A primary use of function pointers is to implement the Strategy pattern.
 To implement this pattern in Java, declare an interface to represent the strategy, and a class that implements this interface for each concrete strategy.
 When a concrete strategy is used only once, it is typically declared and instantiated as an anonymous class.
 When a concrete strategy is designed for repeated use, it is generally implemented as a private static member class and exported in a public static final field whose type is the strategy interface.

+## Item 22: Favor static member classes over nonstatic

+There are four different kinds of nested classes, and each has its place.
+If a nested class needs to be visible outside of a single method or is too long to fit comfortably inside a method, use a member class.
+If each instance of the member class needs a reference to its enclosing instance, make it nonstatic; otherwise, make it static.
+Assuming the class belongs inside a method, if you need to create instances from only one location and there is a preexisting type that characterizes the class, make it an anonymous class; otherwise, make it a local class.